+44 (0)207 822 1200

 Lucinda has assisted on numerous commercial cases, including a claim for breach of confidence in relation to a chemical formula for a flooring product, a cross-border LCIA arbitration concerning a gas explosion at a power plant, and disputes concerning allegations of deceit and conspiracy.
 During her practising second six, she represented a bank at a hearing in the Chancery division in a claim worth £1.35m concerning the priority of interests on the Land Registry.

 Lucinda has gained exposure to questions of applicable law and jurisdiction in a range of contexts including personal injury and commercial cases.
-Highlights include drafting Particulars of Claim in a personal injury action following an accident on a speed boat in Spain, and determining applicable law and jurisdiction in a claim arising out of the fraudulent sale of a Spanish golf course.
+Highlights include drafting Particulars of Claim in a personal injury action following an accident on a speed boat in Spain, determining applicable law and jurisdiction in a claim arising out of the fraudulent sale of a Spanish golf course, and work on a number of foreign claims concerning injuries to members of the armed forces, both as part of a team of counsel and on her own.

 Lucinda is instructed by the Government Legal Department in a high value mesothelioma claim, working in particular on aspects of the case concerning state immunity and the scope of the application of the 1982 United Nations Convention on the Law of the Sea.